Lecture notes on the formation and early evolution of planetary systems

-The MRI is widely considered to be the most important (and possibly the only) source of angular momentum transport in accretion disks around white dwarfs, neutron stars and black holes.
-However in protoplanetary disks an interesting complication arises because the low ionization fraction leads to a finite conductivity.
-Resistivity (or other departures from ideal MHD due to ambipolar diffusion and the Hall effect) can then potentially damp the MRI and suppress turbulence and resulting angular momentum transport.
+Returning now to magnetohydrodynamic transport processes, a critical complication arises because the low ionization fraction in protoplanetary disks leads to a finite conductivity.
+Resistivity (and other departures from ideal MHD due to ambipolar diffusion and the Hall effect) can then damp or modify the MRI and suppress turbulence and resulting angular momentum transport.
 The linear physics in this regime has been analyzed in numerous papers, including works by \citet{blaes94}, \citet{desch04} and \citet{salmeron05}.
-A recent review by \citet{balbus09} provides a good entry into this literature.
-Here, I summarize a broad picture based on simple physics that was proposed by \citet{gammie96} as a model for how the MRI might operate in protoplanetary disks.
-I stress that, in contrast to the prior discussion of the basic principles of the MRI, this application to the protoplanetary disk remains somewhat speculative.
+Reviews by \citet{balbus09}, \citet{armitage11} and \citet{turner14} discuss the physics of the MRI in the non-ideal regime, which is highly complex.
+A good place to start though is with a toy model, in which the MRI is modified from the ideal MHD limit by Ohmic diffusion alone.
+This is the ``dead zone" or ``layered accretion" model proposed by \citet{gammie96}.